bmaupin/civ5-cheevos-with-mods/README.md

 1. Right-click on the name of the game on the left > _Properties_

 1. _Installed Files_ > _Verify integrity of game files_

-## To do

-- [ ] Confirm if patch works in macOS
-- [ ] Confirm if patch works in Windows
-- [ ] Test to see if this also works with Beyond Earth
-- [ ] Write up documentation for patching Beyond Earth